-Water leaking from your air conditioner isn’t bad but can cause a lot of damage to your house.
+Water leaking from your air conditioner isn’t bad but can cause a lot of damage to your home.
 In contrast, a coolant leak is harmful to you and the environment.
-In either situation, fixing a leak will require skilled air conditioning repair.
+In either case, fixing a leak will require professional air conditioning repair.

-In most instances, you can stop your air conditioner from leaking by scheduling annual air conditioning maintenance.
-During your appointment, an HVAC tech will closely check your system for problems and clean it.
-This service helps ensure worry-free performance and might even improve energy efficiency.
+In most cases, you can prevent your air conditioner from leaking by scheduling annual air conditioning maintenance.
+During your appointment, an HVAC tech will closely inspect your system for issues and clean it.
+This service helps provide worry-free performance and may even improve energy efficiency.

 Learn more about why your air conditioner is leaking and how you can stop it from happening in the future.